Skip to main content

 (iii) assigned area DDS intake staff provides information about needed, recommended, and available services within the community, based upon the child's reported needs.
 When an emergency exists and the child is placed in OKDHS custody, the CW specialist follows procedure for identification, application, and needs assessment, per OAC 340:75-8-36.

-(3) When a child has a perceived or diagnosed developmental disability or physical disability or medical condition, CW staff must:
+(3) When a child has a physical disability or an acute life threatening or chronic medical condition, CW staff must:

 (A) consult with a Child Welfare Services (CWS) nurse on all cases with allegations of "Failure to Obtain Medical Attention," "Fabricated or Induced Illness," "Failure to Thrive," or with any injury characteristic of "Failure to Thrive," "Malnutrition," or "Medical Condition Untreated";